leoafarias/fvm/README.md

 > fvm flutter run
 ```

 This will run `flutter run` command using the local project SDK.
+If no FVM config is found in the project.
+FMV will recursively try for a version in a parent directory.

 #### Call Local SDK Directly